Vitamin D3 Tablets

 Vitamin D supplementation is important because it's hard to get enough during long, dark, northern winters.
 The elderly have more difficulty synthesizing vitamin D from sunlight, some medications interfere with vitamin D absorption and absorbing calcium which will strengthen bones and prevent fractures.

-Vitamin D may be useful in resisting some forms of cancer as well.
+Vitamin D may be useful in resisting some forms of unwanted cell proliferation as well.
 Breast tissue has receptors for the vitamin D hormone.
-When cultured outside the body, breast cancer cells do not reproduce as readily and in fact become more normal (differentiate) in the presence of vitamin D. These studies are interpreted as evidence that higher vitamin D levels have an anti-cancer effect on breast cancer cells.
-There are similar reports concerning prostate cancer and cancer of the large intestine.
+When cultured outside the body, diseased breast cells do not reproduce as readily and in fact become more normal (differentiate) in the presence of vitamin D. These studies are interpreted as evidence that higher vitamin D levels have an anti-unwanted cell proliferation effect on diseased breast cells.
+There are similar reports concerning unwanted cell proliferation in the prostate and large intestine.

-Vitamin D3 (cholecalciferol from animal source) is the form found in fish oils and eggs, and is produced by sunlight on human skin.
-Natural Factors vitamin D3 is derived from sheep wool lanolin.
+Vitamin D3 is the form found in fish oils and eggs, and is produced by sunlight on human skin.
+Vitamin D3 (cholecalciferol from animal source) is the prefered form of vitamin D and our vitamin D3 is derived from sheep wool lanolin.

 Vitamin D3 (Cholecalciferol) .......................25 mcg (1,000 IU)